-With the advancements in smart phone technology, text messaging is becoming a more popular way to communicate.
-Commonly referred to as “texting”, this method of communication is simple, efficient and effective.
+These days, text messaging is a popular way to communicate.
+Commonly referred to as “texting,” this method of communication is simple, efficient, and effective.
 But what’s considered acceptable when texting friends is very different than what is acceptable when texting business contacts.
 Here are 20 short tips to help you make good decisions.

 4. Avoid texting people who don’t text you.
 According to a Success Magazine survey, only 4% of the business professionals surveyed prefer texting to other forms of communication.
 If you have never received a text message from someone, consider that they may not like to text.